-Sub Area 1 -Mandela Way, Crimscott Street and Old Kent Road (North) Overall support is given for the OKR AAP.
-However, the client has some Rep received in 2016 reservations.
-Regarding the successful co-existence of uses, the client contends that the commercial success of the integration of uses, particularly stacking distribution uses with residential, is largely unproven in London.
+Sub Area 4 -Whilst my client fully supports the provision of good quality and attractive Hatcham, Ilderton commercial accommodation, it is their experience that 4m isn't required & Old Kent Road and it could be delivered at a lower height (such as 3.8m).
+We continue to (South) be confused by the Council's approach to require servicing to take place on site, particularly given that the intention will be to deliver car free development, which will ease congestion on the road network.
+It is our view that a servicing strategy/ plan could be put in place, using on-street servicing bays that would allow my clients site to be used more efficiently.
+Gerald Eve LLP The Duchy of Sub Area 1 -Overall support is given for the OKR AAP.
+However, the client has some Rep received in 2016 Mandela Way, Lancaster reservations.
+Regarding the successful co-existence of uses, the client Crimscott Street contends that the commercial success of the integration of uses, and Old Kent particularly stacking distribution uses with residential, is largely unproven Road (North) in London.
 With regards to the distribution of social / transport infrastructure, the client believes that it should be made clear that other landowners, in addition to the client, will be required to contribute to the cost of delivery and the Council must be clear on how infrastructure will be funded through CIL and S106 planning obligations.
 With regards to public open space, the client contends that there is no evidence to demonstrate the need for a new park of the planned size within this site.
 This need must be justified to account for the associated loss of buildable land.
 Finally, the need for a new primary school on this site has not been fully justified or evidenced and may be inappropriate due to the presence of delivery vehicles and other related activity.
 It is considered that the school should be located off site or in a standalone building.

-Significant concern is expressed that the blanket minimum requirement of Rep Received in 2017 Rep received in 2016
+JLL Firmdale Holdings Former car pound AAP 5 Significant concern is expressed that the blanket minimum requirement of Rep Received in 2017 Rep received in 2016 Ltd. site, Mandela 35% affordable housing provision is not likely to be achievable.
+This policy Way is likely to have an impact on the client's ability to make development of their site viable.
+It is considered that reference should be made to allow for other affordable tenures, such as discount market sale and discount market rent, to contribute to securing the "minimum 35%" affordable housing target, as well as allowance for some flexibility on the proportionate split of the affordable tenures.
+It is also considered that draft Table 2 should make it clear that the requirement for the minimum level of 2 bed and 3 bed+ homes only applies to social housing provision and not intermediate or private units.
+It is also requested that the minimum level of studio units should be increased to 10% for residential schemes in the Central Zone and Action Area cores OKR 3 AAP 7 Objection is raised to the requirements for development to 'provide requirement.